This course is obligatory for students of the MSc Industrial Ecology (joint degree Leiden University and TU Delft).

 In this course an introduction will be given on principles and methodologies of sustainable design with specific attention to Industrial Symbiosis.
 The students are trained in setting up and solving material and energy balances and developing indicator frameworks.
 The insights from balance calculations and indicator applications are used for re-designing industrial clusters with the aim to turn those into eco-industrial networks.
 Analysis and design for eco-industrial parks and industrial symbiosis are the major topics in bringing all various aspects and issues together, students will work on existing cases and have to come with applicable adaptations to those case studies.

-Lectures, interactive discussion with lecturers, instruction on balance calculations, and individual assignments on case studies.
+Lectures, interactive discussion with lecturers, instruction on balance calculations, test of calculation skills, and individual assignments on case studies.

 Articles, book chapters, lecture slides.
-All are made available during the course via Brightspace TU Delft.
+All are made available during the course via Brightspace.

 More information and the description of the course is published in the e-studyguide of TU Delft.